07 March 2019

 Aishe Sarshad and Eleni Stavrinidou

 Aishe Sarshad, Sahlgrenska Academy, University of Gothenburg, and Eleni Stavrinido, Laboratory for organic electronics.
 Linköping University.
-Emma Burendahl
+Photographer: Emma Burendahl

 Eleni Stavrinidou’s research into electronic plants has aroused intense interest, both in Sweden and abroad.
 The research has two principal tracks.
 The first deals with the direct integration of organic electronic material into living plants.
 This track aims to develop technology based on the merger of plants and organic electronics, which in the long term involves the concept of, for example, the extraction and storage of energy, and the production of new materials.
 The second research track involves the development of bioelectronics for the monitoring and control of plant physiology.
 This may provide useful tools for, for example, those studying plant biology, in order to increase knowledge about fundamental processes.
 It may also find applications in agriculture and forestry in the optimisation and monitoring of growth.